Julia-Baraulia/E-learning/README.md

-# First_project
+# Project e-learning
-Product Manager Vasiliy has asked you to analyze completed lessons and answer the following questions:
+The main objective is to answer the following questions:

 How many students successfully completed only one course?
-(Successful completion means passing the course in the exam).

-Identify the most challenging and the easiest exams: find courses and exams within the course that have the lowest and highest completion rates*.
+What the most challenging and the easiest exams?

-Determine the average time to complete exams for each subject (considering the student's last successful exam completion).
+What the average time to complete exams for each subject?

 Identify the most popular subjects (TOP-3) based on the number of registrations.
 Also, find subjects with the highest attrition rates (TOP-3).